System Performance is about more than you think

-System performance, however, covers ALL aspects of a system's behaviour, such as system availability, system robustness and recovery, service production efficiency and an almost endless number of more metrics.
+System performance is commonly regarded as processing capacity and response times, however, system performance covers most of the non-functional aspects of an IT system's behaviour, such as system availability, system robustness and recovery, service production efficiency and an almost endless number of more metrics.

 Why are all metrics of interest?